Download the larger .pdf and we hope to see you this Friday evening for the cocktail party or on the Saturday . . .

 Recent shot with his son and grandson + Billy Butterworth’s shot of Ray when we were in NYC 1976, my second visit.

-barbara heath and Blogroll and jeweller to the lost - commisions and jeweller to the lost - retail range and jeweller to the lost - sculpture and malcolm enright blogging, handmade, objects with text, recycling, research, the good things, typography 2:35 pm
+barbara heath and Blogroll and jeweller to the lost - commisions and jeweller to the lost - retail range and jeweller to the lost - sculpture and urban archaeology bespoke, blogging, collections, exhibition, fashion, handmade, research, the good things 3:21 pm

 . . . back to extravagance, client whims, Barbara’s 2016–2020 range plan, the rest of our life making magic & theatre & material culture!

 Purchased at the recent MossGreen auction in Hobart, from the Stillwell collection.
 Our friend Warwick Oakman did the valuations for the collection and noted that these were extremely rare and made similar to the other collars made for the slave trade.

 Survived by his Jamacian wife Odette and his children who are all very well set up because of his astute buying and selling over his sixty year career.
 He was from Adelaide and I first met him in Brisbane when only a youngster working for Harcourt Howard.
 He went on to live in Trinidad, England and then Sydney where he ran his business from the matt black painted Victorian three story shop on South Dowling Street that was chokers with everything Chinese, European and English, of very high standards.
 He summoned me to Sydney one day tempting me with something he said he’s never offered to anyone else – the MacKenzie bookplate collection.
 I even knew where it was hidden in his shop but had never asked him what was in the timber leather bound boxes that looked more like books.
 Many of our Sydney friends have become his clients after we have introduced him to them – Vale my friend “Brucie” . . .